Segmented Vs Continuous Diamond Blade

 Grit Size of Diamond

 The diamond grit size plays a big role in the cutting quality of the blade.
 The surface finish, smoothness, and amount of chipping are all affected by the diamond grit size.
 For smoother cuts, the finer the diamond grit size is suitable, and therefore the rougher the diamond grit, the coarser the resulting cut.
-Coarse diamond grits are frequently used when a smooth finish and chipping isn't a priority.
+Coarse diamond grits are frequently used when a smooth finish and chipping aren't a priority.

 Diamond Concentration